Business Process Management

 Summit Mining International

 Here are 10 essential reasons why embracing business process management will improve performance.

-A process is a series of tasks, events and decisions that consumes a product or service from a supplier, adds value to that product or service through some transformation, and then delivers a product or service of more value to a customer.
+A process is a series of tasks, events, and decisions that consume a product or service from a supplier, adds value to that product or service through some transformation, and then delivers a product or service of more value to a customer.
 Organization workflow consists of a series of processes (e.g. Accounts Payable) that connect to deliver a larger business system purpose (e.g. Financial System).